jnozzi/cocoadev.com/markdown/CustomNSSliderCell.md

 ----
-General/JediKnil's approach is a good and sound trick.
+JediKnil's approach is a good and sound trick.
 However, it shouldn't hard-code the restoring of the class.
-Instead, before calling General/NSKeyedUnarchiver's -setClass:forClassName: it should first call -classForClassName: and store the returned Class.
+Instead, before calling NSKeyedUnarchiver's -setClass:forClassName: it should first call -classForClassName: and store the returned Class.
 Then when restoring, call -setClass:forClassName: passing the saved-off Class as the 1st argument.
-In the General/NSUnarchiver case, call -classNameDecodedForArchiveClassName: to save off the General/NSString* of the class name, then pass that back to -decodeClassName:asClassName: when restoring.
+In the NSUnarchiver case, call -classNameDecodedForArchiveClassName: to save off the NSString* of the class name, then pass that back to -decodeClassName:asClassName: when restoring.
 So, good approach, just don't assume what you're restoring is what you wanted to replace... save off the old value, set it to the new, then restore the old value.